 2 glasses of water

 - These ingredients will for two glasses of this mixer

-- Peel the red onion and cut a half in two quarters
+- Peel the red onion and cut in half two quarters

-- Wash and cut green pepper into two parts by removing the seeds
+- Wash and chop the green pepper into two parts by removing the seeds

-- In a glass blender add half of the vegetables, a few ice, half the jar of oil, two tablespoons of vinegar, a teaspoon of salt and water glass.
+- In a blender cup add half vegetables, a few ice, half a glass of oil, two tablespoons of vinegar, a teaspoon of salt and glass of water.

 - Cover and blend on high speed for about two or three minutes.

-- When you see that is well beaten, lift the stopper of the blender and carefully not come out, add half of the washed and pitted cherries one by one.
+- When you see that is well beaten, lift the cap and carefully whisk that does not come out, add half of the washed and pitted cherries one by one.

 - Beat for about two minutes.